siberianfox/tinygwiki/Troubleshooting.md

 Try dropping the Z axis to minimal settings, getting it to work, then ramping settings back up.
 For a typical screw-driven Z like a Shapeoko you might try:
 <pre>
 Run G21 first so all settings are in mm mode
-$3mi=2          set motor3 to 2 microsteps (assuming motor 3 is mapped to the Z axis
+$4mi=2     motor4 = 2 microsteps (assuming m3 is mapped to Z axis)
-$zvm=400        set max velocity to 400 mm/min.
-Shapeoko Z should be able to do 1000, but don't start there
+$zvm=600   max velocity 600 mm/min.
+Shapeoko2 Z should be able to do 1000 - 1200
-$zjm=10000000   10 million.
+$zjm=10    10 million.
 Ramp up to about 50 million once you clear the lower numbers
 </pre>

 Another possible culprit are the junction deviation settings that set cornering speeds.
 Here are some values that work well on a Shapeoko2